 If leaders truly want to improve their skills, they need to study their own behavior, becoming more conscious of their leadership choices and how they act on their intentions.
 With daily practice routines and activities around each of The Five Practices and their corresponding behaviors, leaders can focus specifically on areas they feel need improvement.

-- During the exercise, the leader shares his or her personal values with their team and then uses the values card deck to explore the team’s individual values.
+Each participant receives a deck of values cards during The Leadership Challenge® Workshop.
+This activity helps leaders facilitate a discussion with their team on how individual values connect to the organization’s values.
+During the exercise, the leader shares his or her personal values with their team and then uses the values card deck to explore the team’s individual values.

 Why use this resource?

 Option Four: Leadership tools and resources

 Periodically share articles, blogs, white papers, webinars about leadership.

 Staying current on up-to-date leadership trends and behaviors is vital.
 The thirst for knowledge shouldn’t end at the close of the workshop.
 There are plenty of free online resources to help leaders continue to develop.
 These include white papers, case studies, blog articles, and webinars.
 By routinely sharing these tools and resources with your leaders, leadership is kept in the forefront, reinforcing the importance of following through on leadership development goals.